- Be submitted to The Kennesaw Tower on or before September 1st in order that it

-may be published in the Spring (each issue will be published in June of that year).
+may be published in the Spring (each issue will be published in February of the following year).
 Simultaneous submissions will not be permitted.

 - Be written by a second language or heritage learner in Chinese, French, German, Italian, Portuguese, or Spanish in any dialect that is standardized, in Microsoft Word format.
 Please make sure that all accents, tildes, etc., are properly placed.

 - Be accompanied by an abstract of no more than 250 words, written in English, summarizing the topic of the paper submitted.

 - Be no more than 3000 words in length, excluding the abstract.

 - Utilize the proper MLA format citations.
 For questions concerning MLA citation, please consult the MLA Handbook.

 - Be submitted as an e-mail attachment to firstname.lastname@example.org.
 Please make sure the subject of your e-mail read "Submission to The Kennesaw Tower."

 Any undergraduate university student who has taken at least one (1) senior-level course in Chinese, French, German, Italian, Portuguese, Spanish or FLED may submit his/her work to The Kennesaw Tower.
 If you have already graduated, you may submit up to one academic semester (not including summer) after completing your undergraduate degree.